piggz/harbour-amazfish/README.md

 # Amazfish

-Companion application for the Huami Amazfit Bip, Cor, MiBand2/3 and GTS
+Companion application for Huami Devices (such as Amazfit Bip, Cor, MiBand2/3 and GTS and GTS) and the Pinetime Infinitime

 Requires sailfish version 3.0.3.8 or above due to changes in the base sailfish image